 Walking up the city centre will give you plenty of sights to see, and things to do in Dundee, including the statues of Desperate Dan and Minnie the Minx in the city square.

-In front of Caird Hall in the city centre, is a great place to sit and take in all that is going on around you.
-Caird Hall is a concert auditorium so would be busy when there is a concert.
+In front of Caird Hall in the city centre, there is a great place to sit and take in all that is going on around you.
+Caird Hall is a concert auditorium, so it tends to be busy during concerts.

 If churches are more your style, St. Mary’s Parish Church may be worth visiting.
-The Church is open to visitors on Tuesdays, Thursdays and Fridays during June, July and August from 10 am to 12 pm, so organise your time well if you want to go inside.
-You may also want to check the website before going just in case something has changed.
+The Church is open to visitors on Tuesdays, Thursdays, and Fridays during June, July, and August from 10 am to 12 pm, so please organise your time well if you want to go inside.
+You may also want to check the website before going, just in case something has changed.

 Conclusion